Phantas0s/garden/content/post/weekly-stand-up.md

 * Continue my CLI / TUI for Pocket, hope to be done this week.
 * Continue to read "Introduction to General System Thinking".
 * Many calls / brainstorming sessions.

+## 2021-03-01

+💫 Last Week:

+* Spent a LOT of time writing for my blog.
+* Read the chapter 4.1 of the SICP (the metacircular evaluator).
+Really cool stuff.
+* Released my new blog article, and it had... way more success than I thought.
+So so happy and thankful about that!
+February is a blessed month for me 🥰
+* Released a new video on my Youtube channel about sed.
+* Reviewed some of my notes / mindmaps about writing, learning, and discrete maths.
+* Continue to read "Introduction to General System Thinking".

+🔨 This Week:

+* Relaxing.
+I'll spend my time with my girlfriend who's in holiday
+* ...
+I won't be able to resist the urge to write for my blog and continue my CLI for pocket 😇